Best to Worst Werewolf Movies That I've Seen (So Far)by Barloq | created - 15 Oct 2010 | updated - 11 months ago | Public

 16. Underworld: Evolution (2006)

-Picking up directly from the previous film, vampire warrior Selene and the half werewolf Michael hunt for clues to reveal the history of their races and the war between them.
+Picking up directly from the previous movie, vampire warrior Selene and the half werewolf Michael hunt for clues to reveal the history of their races and the war between them.

 I think I might have been a bit harsh on this back in the day.
 Yes, the action scenes are very hit-or-miss (largely due to the poor editing this time around), Scott Speedman is even more useless than ever and the plot borders on nonsense... however, it's still rather fun, the world-building is pretty interesting and Markus' vampire-hybrid form looks awesome (oh and SPOILER ALERT he gets chopped up in a helicopter blade which is pretty cool).
 It's far from amazing, but it's still better than most people might remember (myself included).